egym/lib-mwa-utils/README.md

     * `parameters` is an optional object with key-value pairs to pass to the event.

 ### MWA Subscriptions
-The subscriptions are expose as the react hook `useMwaPortalSubscriptions`.
-This hook returns a Javascript object with the following functions:
+The following functions are available to subscribe to the BMA messages:
 1. `subscribeBack(callback: (result: PortalMessage<void>) => void)` subscribes to the `back` subscription.
 The BMA will send a `back` message when the user presses the back button for instance.
     * `callback` is a function that will be called when the `back` message is received.
 1. `subscribeAuthToken(callback: (result: PortalMessage<string>)` subscribes to the `authToken` subscription.
 The BMA will send the `authToken` message when the MWA send the command `publishAuthToken()`.